+'''

 LOG: multi-task query about to be executed

 HINT: Queries are split to multiple tasks if they have to be split into several queries.

+on the workers.

 STATEMENT: select from foo;

+'''

-citus.propagate set commands (enum)
+citus.propagate_set_commands (enum)

 Determines which SET commands are propagated from the coordinator to workers.
 The default value for this parameter is 'none'.